-Scott’s average day finds him waking up to a cup of his favorite coffee with three Jeeps in the driveway and then he heads off to the shop to review emails and consultation requests.
+Scott’s average day finds him waking up to a cup of his favorite coffee with three Jeeps in the driveway, and then he heads off to the shop to review emails and consultation requests.
 He typically starts off the workday on Axleboy Values, “Making sure I have a clear vision of what we are and how the entire client experience should look.”
-He places a high priority on his team and makes the morning rounds, focusing on their personal and general life events and happenings.
-As the morning rush slows down, he then starts his work on Jeep designs and client consultations.
+He prioritizes his team and makes the morning rounds, focusing on their personal and general life events and happenings.
+As the morning rush slows down, he starts his work on Jeep designs and client consultations.
 He says, “I don’t get as much time in the shop as I might enjoy, but in return, I have made it a point to wear flip flops or sandals to work multiple times a week.”
-Afternoons usually find Scott working on typical business operations like financials, employee benefits and vendor negotiations.
+Afternoons usually find Scott working on typical business operations like financials, employee benefits, and vendor negotiations.

 Scott’s favorite part of his job is seeing the excitement in a client’s eyes as he and the team work through planning and building their dream vehicle.
 He says, “I like to interpret their vision and put on a blank canvas with a new Jeep.
 I literally could talk about Jeeps, Jeep people, and the lifestyle all day.”

 In his downtime, Scott (probably not surprisingly) spends a lot of time in a Jeep, on and off road.
-His wife and kids usually join in on the Jeeping trips, making it a whole-family experience.
+His wife and kids usually join the Jeeping trips, making it a whole-family experience.
 “Some parents say they have their own soccer or baseball team,” he says.
 “I have my own Jeep-a-van on the trails.
 I’d choose a campfire and the woods over stress and city life any day of the week.”

 Scott is married to Paula, and they have a son, Tommy, and daughters Bailey and Katie, as well as their dog Rubicon.
 Tommy and Katie are very active in the daily business, and Bailey lends a hand at events and presentations.